python-jsonschema/jsonschema/docs/errors.rst

     Try to find an error that appears to be the best match among given errors.

-    In general, errors that are higher up in the instance (i.e. for which :attr:`ValidationError.path` is shorter) are considered better matches, since they indicate "more" is wrong with the instance.
+    In general, errors that are higher up in the instance (i.e. for which `ValidationError.path` is shorter) are considered better matches, since they indicate "more" is wrong with the instance.

     If the resulting match is either :validator:`oneOf` or :validator:`anyOf`,